-- The reasons for human (or agent) to trust their (peer) agents and delegate its authority to these agents are: efficiency, convenience, domain knowledge, capability, fault tolerance, etc. - The most important one for agent's delegation is that agents are cyberspace creatures. - If you fully(partially) trust your agent, then we assume you might delegate your complete(partial) authority to your agents.
+- The reasons for human (or agent) to trust their (peer) agents and delegate its authority to these agents are: efficiency, convenience, fault tolerance. - The most important one for agent's delegation is that agents are cyberspace creatures. - If you fully(partially) trust your agent, then we assume you might delegate your complete(partial) authority to your agents.